JamieWoodbury/graphql-workshop/packages/lesson-2/README.md

 ### 2. Allow users to display 5, 10, or 20 results

 For this exercise you'll need to use variables in your GraphQL query.
-To make a request containing variables, just pass a variables object as the second argument to `gqlFetch`. e.g.
+To make a request containing variables, just pass a variables object alongside the query in your fetch call. e.g.

 ```typescript
 query = `